hannahlowens/voluModel/cran-comments.md

     This is necessary, unfortunately.
 The problem is that a function in voluModel relies on generating alpha hulls.
 The only available package to do this, to my knowledge, is alphahull, which relies on a FORTRAN algorithm that has an ACM license.
 I have searched exhaustively for replacements, but there are none that I could find.

-* One NOTE occurred in rhub Windows Server 2022, R-devel, 64 bit:
+* One NOTE occurred in rhub Windows Server 2022, R-devel, 64 bit; github ubuntu-latest:

   NOTE: Examples with CPU (user + system) or elapsed time > 5s
                    user system elapsed
-  marineBackground 4.95   0.27    5.21
+  marineBackground 4.64   0.39    5.05

+  Total CPU time estimates were up to 5s slower, depending on operating system.
+I have optimized the function as much as I can, but would prefer to have the example run than not.

 ## Downstream dependencies
 * There are no downstream dependencies at this time.